georgecusick/OpenUniStuff/README.md

-# OpenUniStuff
+# M250
-a place for all my files for M250 and TT284 and other useful stuff.
+a place for all my M250 files and other useful stuff.